apple/swift-argument-parser/Documentation/05 Validation and Errors.md

   var inputJSON: ExampleDataModel

   // Specifiying this option will always cause the parser to exit
-  // and print the cistom error.
+  // and print the custom error.
   @Option(transform: { throw ExampleTransformError(description: "Trying to write to failOption always produces an error.
 Input: \($0)") })
   var failOption: String?
 }